Brussels Motor Show: History

 In 1973, a separate show for commercial vehicles was set up.
 In 1978 Hendrik Daems, the then-Chairman, decided to henceforth reserve even years for passenger cars and motorcycles, and odd years for commercial vehicles.
 This alternating focus on commercial and passenger vehicles was maintained until the 2010s, when heavy truck and bus manufacturers left the Motor Show one after another, and the focus of what was considered the lesser event changed to leisure-oriented vehicles: off-roaders, pick-ups, sports cars, cabriolets and so on.

 Editions

+2026

+It takes place between January 9 and 18 as the 102st edition of the motor show.